 Generative models tend to collapse toward the statistical mean: subjects re-center, voids fill, and fracture smooths away, producing polished but predictable results.
 These are tools that control deformations, identify data basins of “artist” images, offer edge-case failure modes and provide ways to work within the drift.
 Learn to navigate around the gravity wells of latent space in constructive and exploratory ways that produce authored images to outright collapse.

-LSI: Structural Diagnostics & Case Studies
+LSI: Structural Diagnostics & Image Assessment

 Image quality assessment/art evaluation tool showing where images hold or break.